eneko/eneko.github.io/index.md

 ### About Me

-I am a software engineer, currently working full-time on the iOS team at [Mindbody](https://mindbody.io) in [San Luis Obispo, California](http://visitslo.com).
+I am a software engineer, currently working full-time at [Mindbody](https://mindbody.io) in [San Luis Obispo, California](http://visitslo.com).
 There, I get to work with very talented people, crafting beautiful mobile applications for our clients and their customers.

 Here are some of my technical skills:

-- Swift on iOS, tvOS, macOS & Linux
+- Swift on iOS, tvOS, macOS & Linux (AWS Lambda 🎉)
 - REST API design & integrations
 - Database modeling (RDBMS and No-SQL)